Around 11% of children up to the age of 18 and 2% of adults over 18 worldwide might fall within the definitions of ADHD.

 - Daydreaming – Daydreaming can occur when a child is finding it hard to pay attention, due to the lack of ability to focus.

 If you see evidence to suggest that a child has ADHD from yours and the teachers assessments then it is recommended that you take them to the doctors.
-Although a GP cannot make a formal diagnosis of ADHD, they are able to make you a referral to a specialist, if they agree this is the best action to take.
+Although a GP cannot make a formal diagnosis, they are able to make you a referral to a specialist, if they agree this is the best action to take.
 During your visit with the GP, they will ask you questions, such as what symptoms you have observed, when they started and how much of an impact is it having on the child’s life.
 The GP will also ask if there is any family history of ADHD.

 From there the child will be referred for an assessment with a health care professional.
 This could either be a child psychiatrist, paediatrician that specialises in children’s health, or a learning disability specialist, social worker or an occupational therapist that is an expert in ADHD.